-NewSchool is a four-quarter, year-round institution and students are expected to maintain continuous enrollment during the 12-month academic calendar year.
-However, each students' academic year is scheduled three-quarters at a time.
+NewSchool is a four-quarter, year-round institution, and students are expected to maintain continuous enrollment during the 12-month academic calendar year.
+However, each student's academic year is scheduled three-quarters at a time.
 At the end of the academic year students will be reviewed for the next three-quarter cycle.
 We understand life can sometimes present unexpected challenged.
 A Leave of Absence (LOA) for one-quarter may be granted in the case of extenuating circumstances such as a medical emergency, family emergency, military obligations, or other personal extenuating circumstance that may require a student to interrupt their continuous enrollment.
 The request for Leave of Absence (LOA) form must be obtained from the Registrar's Office.
-The LOA must be submitted by the student and approved by the Student Life Manager and Chief Academic Officer.
 The request must include the reason for the leave, an effective date of the leave, the quarter the student plans to return, and supporting documentation.
 Students receiving financial aid must also meet with a financial aid counselor to complete the request.